When deciding to work with a managed services provider, it’s important to remember that there is no such thing as a “universal” service agreement.

 To assist in this area, here are six areas that all managed service agreements should cover.

 Understanding the overall terms of your service agreement will describe criteria around every section of the document.
-For contracts, this section will stipulate the length of time they are active, how they are renewed, and if there are any cancellation policies in place.
+For contracts, this section will stipulate the length of time they are active.
 Agreement terms will also specify the rights of both parties during the entire length of the partnership.

 Disaster recovery and resolution processes are an essential aspect to any managed services relationship.
 Each service agreement should have a section about the overall process involved in identifying and addressing any form of service disruption.
 While larger-scale disruptions may have a much more detailed process to follow, service agreements should reference this type of complete documentation and review the steps for effective execution.